CalCAN advances policies that scale up agricultural solutions to the climate crisis

 The CalCAN coalition serves as the voice of sustainable and organic agriculture on state and federal climate and agriculture policy issues.
 Below are the types of policies in which we engage to contribute to the transition to a vibrant, equitable, diversified and healthy California agricultural system for the 21st century.

 The state of California has launched a suite of innovative Climate Smart Agriculture programs.
-These programs—the first of their kind in the country—provide grants for farmers and ranchers to adopt to adopt practices or infrastructure that reduce greenhouse gas emissions and often have other environmental and health benefits.
+These programs—the first of their kind in the country—provide grants for farmers and ranchers to adopt practices or infrastructure that reduce greenhouse gas emissions and often have other environmental and health benefits.

 Robust technical assistance is necessary to support farmers and ranchers in making a transition to climate-friendly farm management practice, especially for small and mid-sized producers, farmers of color, women and beginning farmers who often lack the in-house resources to access grant programs and implement new practices.
 Read more here.